eclipse-ide/.github/CONTRIBUTING.md

 Once you have the Eclipse Installer, you can set up both an IDE and a workspace containing the source-code of the project to contribute to.
 Each Eclipse project provides an individual _Setup_ file, which automates the installation and configuration process.
 See the [Project Guide](projects.md) for a list of Eclipse IDE projects.

-**💡 Tip:** If you're on a Mac, you're using the latest version of the installer, because there used to be problems with drag&drop.

 If you have not yet chosen a project to contribute to, you can for example use the setup for **eclipse.platform.ui** [![Copy this link](https://img.shields.io/badge/Setup-orange)](https://raw.githubusercontent.com/eclipse-platform/eclipse.platform.ui/master/releng/org.eclipse.ui.releng/platformUIConfiguration.setup "Drag this setup URL in the Eclipse installer Banner").
 This will allow you to get familiar with the contribution process.

 ### Drag and drop the setup link in the banner